Elooooooool/Wildwest-midis/README.md

-This repository is currently wip
+This repository is currently a wip.
+I did not make any of these songs.
+The credit goes to whoever wasted their time to compose/arrange these songs in the Online sequencer.